 Life Settlement regulations vary from state to state.
 Most states also have laws regarding investing in Life Settlements, and the U.S. Securities and Exchange Commission also has jurisdiction over some Life Settlement investments that are considered securities.

 How IMS Settlements Can Help

-Life insurance policies are valuable assets, and a receiving a lump sum of cash for that asset through a life settlement often makes sense.
-IMS Settlements has the expertise needed to help insurance agents, financial professionals and policyholders navigate the tangled web of life settlement state regulations and complete these complex transactions.
-To determine whether and how regulations apply in your state, contact us today.
-We also offer free evaluations.
+Life Insurance policies are valuable assets, and a receiving a lump sum of cash for that asset through a Life Settlement often makes sense.
+IMS Settlements has the expertise needed to help insurance agents and financial professionals navigate the tangled web of Life Settlement state regulations and complete these complex transactions.
+To determine whether and how regulations apply in your state, Contact Us today or request a Free Policy Valuation.

 "IMS worked hard to help educate us about the process and the suitability of a life settlement.
 Once we got the process started he was transparent and professional."

 We hold ourselves to the highest standards of Service and Professionalism so if you don't like our work or our offers - let us know in writing and we will turn over your file.